 - All insurance plans will provide for expanded services encompassing prevention, chronic disease management, tobacco cessation, maternal and newborn care, and prescription drugs. - Before implementation of the ACA, Georgia had the fifth highest number of uninsured in the U.S. with 19% of the population (1.67 million individuals) lacking coverage.
-According to the latest information from Kaiser Family Foundation, 18% of the state's residents are uninsured, the second highest rate in the country. - An increase in Medicaid eligible population, coupled with a decrease in the number of providers accepting Medicaid patients could result in a significant increase in demand for local public health services. - In 2013, 69.8% of children 19-35 months were fully immunized, a slight decline from previous years. - Throughout the state, there are significant health disparities by race, ethnicity, population density, education, and county of residence.
+According to an August Gallup poll, 20% of the state's residents are uninsured, the third highest rate in the country. - An increase in Medicaid eligible population, coupled with a decrease in the number of providers accepting Medicaid patients could result in a significant increase in demand for local public health services. - In 2013, 69.8% of children 19-35 months were fully immunized, a slight decline from previous years. - Throughout the state, there are significant health disparities by race, ethnicity, population density, education, and county of residence.
 According to the UHF, the difference between the healthiest and unhealthiest counties in terms of overall mortality rates within Georgia is getting worse. - There are substantial shortages of health professionals in the state especially in rural areas.